naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize your WordPress site's revenue from ads, affiliate links, and digital product sales in a unified dashboard.
+Track and visualize revenue from ads, affiliate links, digital product sales, and donations in a unified dashboard.

 ## Features
-- Visualize revenue streams with interactive charts
+- Track revenue from multiple sources (ads, affiliate, sales, donations)
-- Add and manage revenue entries for ads, affiliate, and products
+- Visualize revenue data with interactive charts
-- Easy-to-use dashboard for site owners and content creators
+- Easy-to-use dashboard for managing revenue entries

 ## Installation
-1. Upload the plugin folder to your `/wp-content/plugins/` directory
+1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Access the dashboard under 'Revenue Tracker' in the admin menu
+3. Access the Revenue Tracker dashboard from the admin menu

 ## Setup
 - No additional setup required.
-Start adding revenue entries right away.
+Start tracking revenue immediately.

 ## Usage
-- Use the dashboard to view your revenue breakdown
+- Use the dashboard to add new revenue entries
-- Add new entries using the form
+- View revenue charts and analytics
-- Visualize your income streams with the built-in chart
+- Export data for further analysis

-## Notes
+## Requirements
-- For a production plugin, integrate with your ad, affiliate, and e-commerce systems for automatic data import.
+- WordPress 5.0 or higher
-- Premium version available with advanced analytics and export features.
+- PHP 7.0 or higher